martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 You'll need Another System Definition Facility (asdf), which is usually included in your Common Lisp implementation.
 Many Linux distributions include asdf; just install package "cl-asdf".
 (Fedora, Debian, and Ubuntu are all known to include cl-asdf, and there are probably more that do as well.)
 If you don't already have asdf, you can download it here:  http://common-lisp.net/project/asdf/

+ASDF must be configured so it can find the "readable" library once the library is installed.
+So install the library in a place where ASDF will currently find it, or modify the ASDF configuration so ASDF can find the library.
+You might want to modify the ASDF system configuration file "/etc/common-lisp/source-registry.conf" so that it can find files in common locations; here are plausible contents of "/etc/common-lisp/source-registry.conf":

+    (:source-registry
+      (:tree (:home "common-lisp")) ;; expands to e.g., "$HOME/common-lisp/"
+      (:tree (:home "common-lisp")) ;; expands to e.g., "$HOME/cl/"
+      (:tree "/usr/share/common-lisp/source/")
+      (:tree "/usr/local/share/common-lisp/source/")
+      :inherit-configuration)

 The clisp of Cygwin does not (as of this writing) include asdf.
 If you are using clisp on Cygwin, one you way you can install it is to download the asdf.lisp file (from http://common-lisp.net/project/asdf/), then install asdf on clisp for this user by doing:

     mkdir -p ~/lisp/asdf